Click here to learn more.

 Let's talk about why some dogs like to shred paper.

-To help your dog change her paper-shredding ways, avoid leaving paper — newspapers, magazines, schoolwork — lying around where she can get her teeth on it.
-Instead, provide her with an alternative item to occupy her mouth, such as a chew toy or a stuffed Kong.
+dog change her paper-shredding ways, avoid leaving paper — newspapers, magazines, schoolwork — lying around where she can get her teeth on it.
+Instead, provide her with an alternative item to occupy her mouth, such as a chew toy or a